nupurgrover/react-native-workshop/README.md

 Here are the hints:

-Supported style props are included in the [Text docs](https://docs.expo.io/versions/v36.0.0/react-native/text/#style)
+Supported style props are included in the component's docs like [Text](https://docs.expo.io/versions/v36.0.0/react-native/text/#style) and [Image](https://docs.expo.io/versions/v36.0.0/react-native/image/#style)

 Use something like `style={{ flex: 1, height: 200 }}` for the image